hsteinshiromoto/nix/README.md

     N.B.: This command may throw the following error: `access to absolute path '/Users' is forbidden in pure evaluation mode (use '--impure' to override)`.
 In this case just concatenate the previous command with the string `--impure`.
 6. Add the folder `/run/current-system/sw/bin` to the `PATH`

+#### 1.2.
+Creating a link to the flakes

+Note that creating a symbolic link to the flakes makes the command `darwin-rebuild switch --flake ~/.config/nix-darwin` fails.
+Instead use a 'hard link' with `ln <target> <link>`

 ### New dotfile